 By Steve & Tamami Laser reporting from Tokyo, Japan

-Note: We updated this story with some new videos from our most recent trip to Tokyo Disneyland in 2017.
+Note: We updated this story with some new videos from our most recent trip to Tokyo Disneyland.

 We’ll never forget our first visit to Tokyo Disneyland®.
 It was 1993 when the theme park celebrated its 10th birthday.
 Since then we’ve made more than a dozen trips over the years to this magical place.
 We’ve watched it grow and become today’s Tokyo Disney Resort® with the addition of the second theme park, Tokyo DisneySea®, opening in 2001, along with the Resort Line monorail, more hotels, and Ikspiari® shopping mall.

 Let’s start our tour where we made our entrance 23 years ago.
 This elevated gateway to the park welcomes guests arriving by rail from the adjacent Japan Railway (JR East) Maihama Station.
-The landscape was different in the 1990s when there was no monorail track or Disneyland Hotel (shown in the background of this photo that we made in 2016).
+The landscape was different in the 1990s when there was no monorail track or Disneyland Hotel (shown in the background of this recent photo).

 What’s the best time of the year to visit Tokyo Disneyland?
 While any time is great, Halloween is our favorite.
-We continue to update this story with our visits to the park in 2015, 2016 and 2017.
+We continue to update this story with our most recent visits to the park.

 Halloween decorations at the entrance to the park put us in the spirit of the season.
 Yet the creativity of guests is a sight to behold.
 Adults are allowed to wear their own “Disney Related” Halloween costumes for two weeks during the season.
 (There are regulations regarding appropriate attire, so if you’re planning to go and dress up, be sure to read the rules in advance on the Tokyo Disney Resort website.)